Johannes Abraham Dimara: West Irian dispute

 He then helped fight for the return of territory of Papua into the hands of the Indonesian Republic.
 In 1950, he was appointed Chairman of OPI (Liberation Organization of Irian/Papua).
 The organization consisted of Papuan members that had undergone military training in Ambon Island.
-He would later join Resimen Infanteri 25 under Lt Col Suprapto Sukowati, to be sent to West New Guinea.
+He would later be enlisted under Lt Col Suprapto Sukowati's 25th Infantry Regiment, to be sent to West New Guinea.
 As a serviceman of the Indonesian National Armed Forces (as part of the Indonesian Army), he led 42 members team on a 17 October 1954 infiltration mission to Papua that managed to abduct the Dutch police officer Sergeant van Krieken when a lone Dutch patrol was spotted and other police officers jump the ship to flee.
 Leaving van Krieken alone, who was promptly taken to Dobo, while Dimara main forces slip into the jungle.
 However, he was arrested by the Netherlands New Guinea government and was thrown into Boven-Digoel prison.
 According to his biographer Carmelia Sukmawati Roring in Fa Ido Ma, Ma Ido Fa: J.A.
 Dimara Lintas Perjuangan Putra Papua published in 2000, in Digul prison, Dimara was separated from his men, and then they were tortured with their hands chained.
 Even though they were inside cells, their hands were still handcuffed.
 In 1955 he was instrumental in Benyamin Felubun setting up Untuk Pembebasan Irian (UPI) from Digul prison that eventually became PSP-45 in the succeeding years.
 He was released in 1960, and became Indonesian diplomatic delegation.

-When President Sukarno proclaimed Operation TRIKORA in 1962, he and Bung Karno became figures of the young people of Papua and they were invited to TRIKORA headquarters in Yogyakarta.
+When President Sukarno proclaimed Operation Trikora in 1962, he and the President became figures of the young people of Papua and they were invited to TRIKORA headquarters in Yogyakarta.
 He also called on the entire community in West Papua and Papuans nationwide to participate in order to support the union of West Papua as a constituent territory of the Republic.
 In 1962, the New York Agreement was held.
 He became a part of the delegation with the Minister of Foreign Affairs of Indonesia.
 Other Papuans in this delegation included Mary Dapare, Moses Weror and Mathias Wondiri.

 The content of the agreement ultimately required the Dutch Kingdom to be willing to surrender West Papua to the government of Indonesian Republic, effective 1 May 1963.

-On Independence Day, 17 August 1962, a pro-integration rally was held in front of the palace (at that time there were no Monas) and Dimara, wearing chains, was severed in front of the crowds at Lapangan Banteng, Jakarta.
+On Independence Day, 17 August 1962, a pro-integration rally was held in front of the palace (at that time there were no Monas) and Dimara, wearing chains, was severed in front of the crowds who attended at Lapangan Banteng, Jakarta.
 Bung Karno saw that moment and was inspired to make a statue of the liberation of West Irian.
 Thus, the West Irian Liberation Monument built in honor of the integration of Papua is less than 1.5 km from Merdeka Palace at the grounds of Lapangan Banteng.